Here Are the Most Expensive Baseball Cards Right Now

-Here are the most expensive baseball cards right now originally appeared on NBC Sports Chicago
+Here are the most expensive baseball cards right now originally appeared on NBC Sports Bayarea

 The price for a piece of America’s pastime keeps going up.